Introduction

 - Coriander

-Fast crops like radish, rocket and lettuce can struggle too if the surface dries out during the first few days.
+Fast crops like radish, rocket and lettuce can struggle too if the surface dries out in the first few days.

 Before sowing vegetables in summer, it helps to water the drill first.
-Rather than sowing into dry soil and trying to wet it afterwards, make a shallow drill, water along it, let the water soak in, then sow your seed.
+Make a shallow drill, water along it, let the moisture soak in, then sow your seed.
+It is usually much easier than sowing into dry soil and trying to wet it afterwards.

-After sowing, aim to keep the top layer of soil evenly damp, not soaking wet.
-In hot spells, that may mean checking seedbeds every day until the seedlings appear.
+After sowing, keep the top layer evenly damp, not soaked.
+In hot weather, that may mean checking seedbeds every day until the seedlings appear.

-- Use fleece, mesh or light shade to slow moisture loss
+- Use fleece, mesh or light shade to slow drying

-- Cover slow-germinating rows with a board until the first signs of germination
+- Cover slow-germinating rows with a board until germination starts

-- Use modules if open ground is drying out too quickly
+- Use modules if open ground is drying too quickly

-The board trick can be especially useful for carrots and parsnips.
-Lay a plank or board over the watered row after sowing, then check underneath every day.
+The board trick is especially useful for carrots and parsnips.
+Lay a board over the watered row after sowing, then check underneath each day.
 As soon as you see germination starting, remove it.
-The idea is to keep the seedbed cool and damp, not leave seedlings sitting in darkness.

 For smaller crops such as lettuce, coriander and spring onions, starting seeds in modules can be easier during very dry weather.
-You can keep trays somewhere bright but slightly sheltered, then plant the seedlings out once they are stronger.
+You can keep trays somewhere bright but slightly sheltered, then plant them out once they are stronger.

 Mulching for Moisture Control